chiragbharadwaj/ro/spec/README.md

 # A type (for annotation purposes) is one of the following:
 #   • A unit value
-#   • A primitive type, like Integer, Bool, Char, or String
+#   • A primitive type, like Integer, Long, Float, Bool, Char, or String
 #   • A pair of types
 #   • A list, whose elements are homogeneously of one type
 #   • A user-defined type/record/alias, specified by an identifier